Yejin-Digital/Basic-system-operation/README.md

  **9/19 Thursday**
  **Three things** that I learned
- 1. I learned about the role of github, how it works in the working environment between workers
+>1.
+I learned about the role of github, how it works in the working environment between workers
- 2. I learned how to fine my file, my location, and how to update my new code that I made in Visual Studio Code in the github
+>2.
+I learned how to fine my file, my location, and how to update my new code that I made in Visual Studio Code in the github
- 3. some basic process of javascript
+>3. some basic process of javascript

  **Two things** that I'm confusing
- 1. The interface of the Visual Studio Code is still not familiar with me, everytime I try to open a new file in it, I don't know how to open it.
+>1.
+The interface of the Visual Studio Code is still not familiar with me, everytime I try to open a new file in it, I don't know how to open it.
- 2. Using terminal and changeing something in my computer is a little bit hard for me
+>2.
+Using terminal and changeing something in my computer is a little bit hard for me

  **word** for how I heel
- **Painful**
+>**Painful**